mars-research/cs5460/content/exams/final.md

 So `cs` stays as `DPL_USER`.
 Finally, the `iret` instruction in `trapret` loads the `tf->cs` into the `CS` register of the CPU changing the privilege level.

-**Note** this question assumes that you did HW5 and thought of how to exit into user level.
+**Note** this question assumes that you did HW4 (system calls) and thought of how to exit into user level.

 ## Q2.2